acbsp/bonafide.guru/en/contents.rst

 as a great "pandit" (the scientist), but in the end this will not bring any good neither to him nor to the ones who listen.
 Shrimad-Bhagavatam should be heard from the mouth of pure devotee of Lord Krishna.
-Lectures of Srila Prabhupada recorded on video and audio cassettes are not different from Him and we can use them, as well as His books.
+Lectures of |SP| recorded on video and audio cassettes are not different from Him and we can use them, as well as His books.

-Vibration which comes out of the mouth of pure devotee Srila Prabhupada
+Vibration which comes out of the mouth of pure devotee |SP|
 - the direct representative of Krishna, continues to live regardless the fact that its source is not accessible for us.
 One who doesn’t want to surrender to acharya – the bona fide spiritual master, won’t accept it.